Kibbutz communal child rearing and collective education: Education organization

-Babies (up to 1 year old) and toddlers
+Babies (up to one year old) and toddlers

 The newborn baby was brought from the hospital directly to the babies' house.
 The mother would get a six-week parental leave, after which she gradually returned to work, though not before the baby was fully weaned.
 Every afternoon, the parents would take their baby home for about an hour.
 In the early years of the kibbutz, parents were not allowed to enter the babies' house freely, as it was considered best to keep the place clean and orderly and let the nanny do her work.
 As years went by, the attitude became more relaxed in this matter and parents were allowed to visit their offspring during the day, in order to spend time together and establish emotional bonding.
 In addition to taking care of the baby, it was the nanny's responsibility to support the mothers, especially the young and inexperienced ones.

 The arrangement of the newborns' house, its equipment and playground, and the correct way of offering toys in the right stage, were all believed to create the proper stimuli and the environment that might best fit babies, in order to avert boredom and satisfy the toddlers' emotional needs.

 Babies were transferred to the toddlers' house by their second year.
 At that point each sextuplet had its own nanny and her job was to provide each one of the babies an outstanding personal rearing.

-Kindergarten (ages 4 to 7)
+Kindergarten (ages 4–7)

 About three sextuplets comprised a kindergarten group, with their pre-school teacher and nanny.
 This was regarded as the children's home, which provided intimacy and close relations with peers.
 This is where they achieved their first level of socialization.
 Instead of rivalry, aggressiveness, and hatred, they were supposed to get an opportunity for cooperation, mutual support, and compassion.